metayeti/metayeti.net/public/content/static/about.md

 I've been interested in all manners of visual design ever since I can remember.
 In the very early days I used to make interfaces in Visual Basic just for fun.
 In recent times I mostly work with web interfaces.

 I have always been interested in art and music.
 I tried to learn the guitar at an early age (and persisted for quite a while).
-I've been intro drawing since I can remember, although it's only the last decade or so when I took it upon myself to get good enough at it to be able to use it for higher goals.
+I've been interested in drawing since I can remember, although it's only the last decade or so when I took it upon myself to get good enough at it to be able to use it for higher goals.
 For games, I decided to focus mostly on pixel art as that's my favorite graphical style (no doubt inspired by the games I used to play).

 <img class="pixelated w-[420px]" src="/content/static/images/zakk.png" alt="zAKK">
 <p class="caption">This guy's name is Zakk.
 I made this titlescreen for a demo game that remains unreleased.</p>